This page answers the frequently asked questions about CockroachDB Serverless (beta) and CockroachDB Dedicated.

 - Data stored in clusters running in AWS are encrypted-at-rest using EBS encryption-at-rest.

 Because we are relying on the cloud provider's encryption implementation (as noted above), we do not enable CockroachDB's internal implementation of encryption-at-rest.
-This means that encryption will appear to be disabled in the DB Console, since it is unaware of cloud provider encryption.
+This means that encryption will appear to be disabled in the DB Console, since the console is unaware of cloud provider encryption.

 Is my cluster isolated?
 Does it share resources with any other clusters?